OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-payment-consents.md

 #### Status

-Once the PSU authorises the payment-consent resource - the Status of the payment-consent resource will be updated with &quot;Authorised&quot;.
+Once the PSU authorises the payment-consent resource - the Status of the payment-consent resource will be updated with &quot;AUTH&quot;.

-If the PSU rejects the consent or the domestic-payment-consent has failed some other ASPSP validation, the Status will be set to &quot;Rejected&quot;.
+If the PSU rejects the consent or the domestic-payment-consent has failed some other ASPSP validation, the Status will be set to &quot;RJCT&quot;.

-Once a domestic-payment has been successfully created using the domestic-payment-consent, the Status of the domestic-payment-consent will be set to &quot;Consumed&quot;.
+Once a domestic-payment has been successfully created using the domestic-payment-consent, the Status of the domestic-payment-consent will be set to &quot;COND&quot;.

 The available status codes for the domestic-payment-consent resource are: